ONLINE HELP

 WINDEV

-Reading bar codes with a WINDEV application: Using a specialized device
+Reading bar codes with a WINDEV application and using a specialized device

 To read a bar code via a specialized device: